DataDog/documentation/content/en/agent/amazon_ecs/_index.md

 #### Dynamic detection and monitoring of running services

-Datadog's [Autodiscovery][13] can be used in conjunction with ECS and Docker to automatically discovery and monitor running tasks in your environment.
+Datadog's [Autodiscovery][13] can be used in conjunction with ECS and Docker to automatically discover and monitor running tasks in your environment.

 #### AWSVPC Mode